We’re now entering the era of live resin extracts — what are they, and why are they such an important new development in the CBD space?

-The process uses a machine called OBE-Dos unit — it’s a closed-loop system of ultra-cooled cannabis flower and butane.
+The process uses a machine called OBE-Dos unit — it’s a closed-loop system of ultra-cooled butane.
 These units create the perfect conditions for extracting resin from the live cannabis plant in its entirety.
 This method is so efficient it’s finally become economically viable to produce live resin extracts commercially.

 Now companies all over the world are buying their own OBE-Dos Units or equivalent systems to cash in on this new form of cannabis concentrates.

 These concentrates look very similar to any other cannabis concentrate — the difference is in the aroma and chemical profile.
 They often have a stark golden color as a result of pigments from the fresh plant resin before it has a chance to oxidize.
 Live resins also tend to have a waxy, sometimes slippery, consistency.

 You can find live resin extracts in the form of waxes, shatters, dabs, and preloaded vape pens and cartridges.